jihoun/terraform/README.md

 # AWS Terrfaform modules
 This is a list of terraform modules which allow quickly deploying common patterns on AWS.
-Those try to stick to the best deployment recommendations such as, least privilege, encryption at rest/in transit, resuliency, etc.
+Those try to stick to the best deployment recommendations such as: least privilege, encryption at rest/in transit, resiliency, etc.
 They typically help to iterate fast, when deploying new functionalitites.
 And make reusability of best practices a no brainer.

 Here are the most useful ones: